Postgres instance manager

 Startup, liveness and readiness probes

-The startup and liveness probes rely on pg_isready, while the readiness probe checks if the database is up and able to accept connections using the superuser credentials.
+The startup and liveness probes rely on pg_isready, while the readiness probe checks if the database is up and able to accept connections.

 Warning